undistro/zora/README.md

 ## Glossary

-- **Management Cluster**: The only Kubernetes cluster where Snitch is installed.
+- **Management Cluster**: The only Kubernetes cluster where Undistro Inspect is installed.